followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/filterMode.md

 ===========================================================================

 <!--shortDescription-->
-Specifies whether filter and search results should include only matching rows or their ancestors and/or descendants as well.
+Specifies whether to show filtered rows with ancestors and descendants (full branch) or with ancestors only.
 <!--/shortDescription-->

 <!--fullDescription-->